 Why???? we all asked when my father broke the news.
 A family disappearance/corporate retreat/camping trip all rolled up into one.
 Surely it was a bad idea, I suggested.
 The sentiment was reaffirmed by Rae with her constant references to the Donner Party and repeated inquiries as to which one of the Spellmans plus guest would most likely be consumed first (should it come to that).
 The third time this particular line of inquiry rolled around, my mother sent Rae to her room.

 Albert and Olivia have three children.
-The oldest, my brother David, 34: Formerly a poster-boy for the all-American corporate male, currently an out-of-work human being.
+The oldest is my brother, David, thirty-four: Formerly a poster boy for the all-American corporate male, currently an out-of-work human being.
 I’m the middle child.
-Isabel, 32, if you didn’t catch it already.
-My M.O. from fifth grade until my mid-twenties was that of the problem child.
-The “student” who the principal knew by name, the neighbors feared and the pot dealers counted on to stay afloat.
-Also, in the interest of honesty, there were a few arrests thrown into the mix--two (or four depending on how you’re counting) as recently as two years ago, which I guess means that I can’t argue that my problem years were confined to my youth or even my twenties.
+Isabel, thirty-two, if you didn’t catch it already.
+My MO from fifth grade until my midtwenties was that of the problem child.
+The “student” the principal knew by name, the neighbors feared, and the pot dealers counted on to stay afloat.
+Also, in the interest of honesty, there were a few arrests thrown into the mix—two (or four, depending on how you’re counting) as recently as two years ago, which I guess means that I can’t argue that my problem years were confined to my youth or even my twenties.
 But it’s important to note that I’ve come a long way.
-Therapy helped, and I’m big enough to admit it was court-ordered.
+Therapy helped, and I’m big enough to admit it was court ordered.

 There’s only one other Spellman to speak of—Rae—and I’ll mostly let her speak for herself because you might not believe me otherwise.

 I suppose the most defining characteristic of my family is that we take our work home with us.
 If your family’s job is investigating other people, you inevitably investigate each other.
 This single trait has been our primary point of conflict for most of my life.